sysmedicine/phd2020/README.md

 If you need more information about the aim and expected outcome, also the syllabus in general, please refer to the [course sylabus website](http://sysmedicine.com/courses/phd2020/).

+### Pre-course Preparation

+In order to ensure the smoothness of the workshop, please follow the instruction in this Workshop Preparation page.
+Please do this as soon as humanly possible and contact us if you find any problem during the preparation

+**OBS:** This step might take a while to be completed, so please do it **BEFORE** the course.

 ### Course Material

 | Topic| Teacher| Slide| Workshop|